opetitprestataire/label-studio/docs/source/guide/security.md

 ```
 </details>

+!!! note IP Ranges for app.humansignal.com
+    The IP ranges for app.humansignal.com can be found in the documentation [here](https://deploy-preview-6738--heartex-docs.netlify.app/guide/saas#IP-range)

 !!! warning Google Cloud Storage
     Google Cloud Storage does **not** support IP or VPN restrictions for pre-signed URLs, making this approach infeasible for GCS.

 <img src="/images/storages/cloud-storage-ip-restriction.jpg" alt="Label Studio + Cloud Storage IP Restriction" />

 <img src="/images/storages/cloud-storage-vpn.jpg" alt="Label Studio + Cloud Storage VPC" />

-### Additional Notes
+#### Additional Notes

 **Google ADC**: If you use Label Studio on-premises with Google Cloud Storage, you can set up [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) to provide cloud storage authentication globally for all projects, so users do not need to configure credentials manually.